Programs & courses

 Icon of two people standing side by side with speech bubbles above each of their heads..

-In smaller, inclusive, project-based courses, CNPL students collaborate with each other and community partners.
+In smaller, inclusive, project-based courses, COD students collaborate with each other and community partners.
 Through service-learning, applied research, and internship experiences, students impact the community even before they graduate.

 Icon of 4 people sitting together.
 One person has a speech bubble over their head.